Clash of the Titans (1981 film): Plot

-On the Gorgon's island, the three soldiers travelling with Perseus are killed.
+On the Gorgon's island, the three soldiers traveling with Perseus are killed.
 Perseus fights and kills Medusa's guardian, a two-headed dog named Dioskilos.
 At the Gorgon's lair, Perseus uses the reflective underside of his shield to deceive Medusa, decapitate her, and collect her head.
-However, the shield is dissolved by her caustic blood.
-As Perseus and his party set to return, Calibos enters their camp and punctures the cloak carrying Medusa's head, causing her blood to spill and produce three giant scorpions.
-Calibos and the scorpions attack and kill Perseus's remaining escorts.
-Alone, Perseus overcomes the scorpions and kills Calibos.
+However, Perseus's shield is dissolved by her caustic blood.
+As Perseus and his fellow soldiers set to return, Calibos enters their camp and punctures the cloak carrying Medusa's head, causing her blood to spill and produce three giant scorpions, which attack the soldiers.
+One soldier is killed by a scorpion, but Perseus and Thallo kill all three scorpions.
+Thallo is then killed by Calibos, who attacks Perseus with his whip, but Perseus manages to overcome and kill him.

-Weakened by his struggle, he sends Bubo to rescue Pegasus from Calibos' henchmen.
+Alone and weakened by his struggle, Perseus sends Bubo to rescue Pegasus from Calibos' henchmen.
 After reaching the amphitheater in Joppa, Perseus collapses from exhaustion.
 Andromeda is shackled to the sacrificial rock outside Joppa, and the Kraken is summoned.
 Bubo distracts the beast until Perseus, whose strength was secretly restored by Zeus, appears on Pegasus.
 Using Medusa's head, Perseus petrifies the Kraken, causing it to crumble to pieces.
-He then tosses the head into the sea, frees Andromeda, and marries her.
+Perseus tosses the head into the sea, frees and marries Andromeda.

 The gods predict that Perseus and Andromeda will live happily, rule wisely, and produce children, and Zeus forbids the other gods to pursue vengeance against them.
 The constellations of Perseus, Andromeda, Pegasus and Cassiopeia are created in their honor.